The Bioinformatics Shared Resource at The University of Arizona provides support in the following areas:

 Analysis of genomic (e.g. gene expression, CGH, DNA methylation, RNAi screens, genome and sequence analysis), genetic (SNP analysis), proteomics, and other types of molecular data sets of cancer cells and tissues

-Analysis of cancer genomic, molecular, and genetic data collected by other University of Arizona Cancer Center shared services, TGEN, and other data sources, but especially Cancer Center Genomics and Proteomics shared services.
+Analysis of cancer genomic, molecular, and genetic data collected by other University of Arizona Cancer Center Shared Resources, TGen, and other data sources, but especially Cancer Center Genomics and Proteomics Shared Resources.

 Biological interpretation of the above data, including pathway and ontology analysis, systems analysis, genetic vulnerabilities for drug targeting, predictive patterns for outcome, and data modeling

-Informatics support for Cancer Center projects and other shared services in the form of tissue and molecular databases, genome databases, and data sharing tools.
+Informatics support for Cancer Center projects and other Shared Resources in the form of tissue and molecular databases, genome databases, and data sharing tools.

 Who we are

 The Bioinformatics Shared Resource was founded in 2002 to provide bioinformatics, genomics, and proteomics support to The University of Arizona Cancer Center researchers so that they can fully utilize the power of the human genome project in their research.
-We collect, store, and make available a variety of molecular and genetic data on cancer genomes.
-We use established computational tools but also develop new tools as needed for analysis of all genome-related data.
+The Shared Resosurce collects, stores, and makes available a variety of molecular and genetic data on cancer genomes.
+It uses established computational tools but also develops new tools as needed for analysis of all genome-related data.
 A variety of computer-related services for informatics support of research projects is also provided.
-Through these various levels of support, the bioinformatics shared service provides an integrated approach that assists researchers in their quest for new biological information about cancer cells and tissues and thus aids in finding new drug targets and preventative methods.
+Through these various levels of support, the Bioinformatics Shared Resource provides an integrated approach that assists researchers in their quest for new biological information about cancer cells and tissues and thus aids in finding new drug targets and preventative methods.
 Some examples of the types of services we offer are given below.

 The Bioinformatics group includes the following staff members